ram12ka4/dsa_machine_learning/About.md

 # Hello!
 I am Ram
 Welcome to my little blog that connects millions of people all over the world.
-I have been designing and developing web application for last 7 years.
+I have been designing and developing web application for last couple of years.
+Truly speaking, I consider myself a beginner as I am fond of learning new topic everyday to improve my skill.
+As we already know there is no end of learning.
+Learning makes us confidence and helps us to think differently.

-## Little story of how I started my journey.
+## A Little story of how I started my journey.

 I